Flutamide (Drogenil ®)

 Always let your doctor or nurse know about any side effects you have.
 There are usually ways in which they can be controlled or improved.

 Back to top

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having hormonal treatment.
-You should tell them the name of your cancer specialist so that they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking flutamide.
+Explain you are taking hormonal therapy that no one should stop or restart without advice from your cancer doctor.
+Tell them the name of your cancer doctor so they can ask for advice.

-It’s a good idea to know who you should contact if you have any problems or troublesome side effects when you’re at home.
-You can ask your doctor or nurse about this if you’re not sure.
+It’s a good idea to know who you should contact if you have any problems or side effects when you’re at home.

 Talk to your doctor or nurse about safe levels of alcohol intake while you are taking flutamide.
 Let them know if you need help or advice on staying within safe levels.

 Flutamide can affect how some other medicines work.
 If you’re taking medicines to thin your blood (such as warfarin) or theophylline to help with your breathing, let your doctor know before beginning treatment.

 Tell your doctor about any medicines you are taking, including ones you can buy for yourself, complementary therapies, vitamins and herbal drugs.